Neptune Blog

 Time series projects in healthcare

-Time series and ML in medicine
+Time series and Machine Learning in the medical field.

-Time series and ML in medicine | Source
+Time series and Machine Learning in the medical field. | Source

 Stock market prediction

-Most of them are based on two approaches; fundamental analysis and technical analysis.
+Most of them are based on two approaches: fundamental analysis and technical analysis.
 Fundamental analysis takes into consideration some factors such as financial reports, industry trends, inflation rate, GDP, and similar.
 Technical analysis uses technical indicators calculated from historical stock data and, based on that, predicts how stocks will perform in the future.

 Bitcoin trading